psl-schaefer/expert_system/readme.md

 python -m pip install git+https://github.com/Future-House/paper-qa
 ```

-- The original repository required API keys to retrieve metadata.
-In this fork, these API calls are optional, using Zotero metadata instead.

 3. Fork or clone this repository, set working directory (in Python session) to this directory:

 ```bash